Before contacting us about a repair, you should read the below to check whose responsibility it is.

 If you own, or part own your home, you will have to pay either in part, or in full, for any repairs that we carry out.
 You may also need our permission before carrying out any repairs or home improvements yourself.

-If you are unsure about your tenancy or responsibilities, please speak to your Housing Officer for advice.
+If you are unsure about your tenancy or responsibilities, please speak to your Tenancy Officer for advice.

 Vandalism and neglect